 Financial risk management consists, for instance, of the planning and monitoring of solvency of liquid assets, the management of investments, receivables and liabilities denominated in a foreign currency, and the management of interest rate risks on non-current interest-bearing liabilities.

-In accordance with the company’s investment policy, cash and cash equivalents are invested only in low-risk short rate funds and bank deposits.
+In accordance with the company’s investment policy, cash and cash equivalents are only invested in low-risk short rate funds and bank deposits.
 The Group’s policy defines creditworthiness requirements for customers in order to minimise the amount of credit losses.
 A sufficient provision was made for uncertain accounts receivable at the end of the fiscal period.

 The most significant currency risks relating to accounts receivable or accounts payable are managed by means of forward foreign exchange contracts, when necessary.
-At the end of the fiscal year, the company did not have any such forward contract in force.
+At the end of the fiscal year, the company did not have any such forward contracts in force.
 Interest rate trends are monitored systematically in different bodies within the company, and possible interest rate risks hedges are made with the appropriate instruments.
 At the end of the fiscal year, the company had no such hedging instruments in force.

 The IASB has published the following new or amended standards and interpretations that are not yet effective and thus have not yet been applied by the Group.
 The Group will introduce each standard and interpretation as of its effective date or, if the effective date is some other date than the first day of the fiscal period, as of the beginning of the fiscal period following the effective date.